itsy24/Twitch_Success/README.md

 [Summary and Conclusions](#summary)

 ## Background
+Live streaming, as the name suggests, is content broadcasted in real time on the internet.
+Platforms such as YouTube, TikTok, and Instagram offer this feature, but this was not always the case.
+Before streaming became what we now know it to be, only a few websites allowed users to have a live platform.
+One such website is Twitch.tv (Twitch).

+Created in 2011 and mostly catered around the gaming community, Twitch quickly grew to become one of the biggest live streaming platforms on the internet.
+A rise in the popularity of social media as well as the COVID-19 lockdown gave way for Twitch to grow.
+Now, Twitch streamers broadcast not only gaming but also music, sports, podcasts, and even food oriented content.

 ## Project Overview
 Using data collected from Twitch onto a 3rd party website, we investigated relationships between streaming languages, years before, during, and after Covid, and follower count, view count, and total watch time for a top streamer within each streaming language of interest.